dmudigdo/dmudigdo.github.io/_posts/2026-07-02-macgyver-yoghurt.md

 ![Bowl to milk](https://lh3.googleusercontent.com/pw/AP1GczOARrrP8pgpwnSnL3KAyrKSVT7oyM2ilETSCD9PXKJwHnuYtVA2GzCpRHazyq_TRwDx14ccYsZNJhvaIvF9pRbVNUapdYB2c-tHxJGCU-SyxhZfyk50s9YtHGX20s1RNbJZXyB1J21g6_MsqOJLwf-krQ=w400-h400-no){:.img-responsive}

-In my early yoghurt-making days, I used a yoghurt maker, essentially a glorified esky, to maintain the optimum temperature of 40°C-ish for as long as possible.
+In my early yoghurt-making days, I used an [EasiYo yoghurt maker](https://au.easiyo.com/products/black-yogurt-maker){:target=”_blank”}, essentially a glorified esky, to maintain the optimum temperature of 40°C-ish for as long as possible.
 These days I use an oven, turning it on and off at two/three-hour intervals to maintain that temperature.
 But there was no working oven, so I had to improvise.
 I looked around and found a bucket and cushion that looked like they could do the trick to insulate the yoghurt during the fermentation process.

 ![Bucket next to cushion](https://lh3.googleusercontent.com/pw/AP1GczPiaOqtr8zYbPiJIu7l8Xum_VN1EHESUfSuksscv2hnSg7w84lVAgkHC_MDMe4e5JsWZVBy1jDOa61CVypW0yEfc0n3_OjCf5624W5KSEFEnqwjxz-Z-b7RStKcVw6HEltPvEQuGfzDOmTegUgKASP_yQ=w400-h400-no){:.img-responsive}